 A subscription to a resource allows an entity in the oneM2M architecture to be notified about changes of the subscribed-to resource.
 The <subscription> resource shall represent a subscription to a subscribed-to resource.
 In order to establish a subscription, a <subscription> resource shall be created as a child resource of the subscribed-to resource.
 The <subscription> child resource contains information about the exact scope of the subscription and targets to be notified.
 For example, a <container> resource having a <subscription> resource as a child resource (see clause 9.6.6) shall result in notification(s) of target(s) configured in the <subscription> child resource when changes to the parent <container> resource matching with notification event criteria described by the child <subscription> resource occur.
 A <subscription> resource shall be deleted when the parent subscribed-to resource is deleted.

 In general, an Originator shall be able to create a resource of <subscription> resource type when the Originator has RETRIEVE privilege to the subscribed-to resource.
 The Originator which creates a <subscription> resource becomes the resource subscriber.
-The Originator shall only be able to create a resource of <subscription> resource type with event notification criteria conditions set to establish notification event type of “Update to attributes of the subscribed-to resource with blocking of the triggering UPDATE operation” – see the details of eventNotificationCriteria conditions below – when the Originator has UPDATE privilege to the subscribe-to resource.

-Each <subscription> may include notification policies that specify which, when, and how notifications are sent.
+A <subscription> resource can be configured to implement a blocking “UPDATE” to a resource or attributes of a resource whereby a notification is sent to the notification target to respond with the result of the “UPDATE” request.Each <subscription> may include notification policies that specify which, when, and how notifications are sent.
 These notification policies may work in conjunction with CMDH policies.

 When a <subscription> resource is deleted, a Notify request shall be sent to the target indicated by the attribute subscriberURI if it is provided by the Subscriber.